alexander-ivanoff/OpenAEP/specification/openaep_spec_1_0.md

 ```

 #####Response
- - **receipt-data** -  Source store should add its unique id to receipt before sign it - 'developerStoreId', to exist fields: distributorStoreId, orderId, packageName, productId, purchaseTime, purchaseToken, developerPayload.
+ - **receipt-data** -  Source store should add its unique id to receipt before sign it - 'developerStoreId', in addition to exist fields: distributorStoreId, orderId, packageName, productId, purchaseTime, purchaseToken, developerPayload, purchaseState.
  <i>Should not contain spaces, newlines, etc. to avoid errors in signature calculation.</i>
  - **developer-appstore** - unique appstoreId of source store.
  - **developer-signature** - the receipt-data signed by source store with application specific key.